 Do you expect your well/field to have a quick or slow decline?
 Do you expect to add more wells or find new gas streams to add to the plant?
 Do you want your equipment to be able to change NGL recoveries based on market conditions?
 These questions help determine whether a large capital plant is best upfront or leased equipment should be used to hedge against changing gas volumes and market economic conditions.

-Gas Processing Options
+Natural Gas Processing Options

 JT plants are simple setups that use a pressure drop to cool the gas to meet a dew point specification.
 For more information on how they work, please visit the page on our JT Units.
 If you have enough available free pressure drop and a lean gas, JT units are usually the best choice because there is so little cost to operate them—no utilities, minimum operator attention, or major maintenance.
 JT units can run in a field for years with a pumper coming by only several times a day to manage them.
 JT units work especially well on dry gas and when the consumed pressure drop is economically free to the producer, making them ideal for gas storage fields.